jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 review
 ********************************************************************************************

 `Computer Programming`_ allows me to take some steps and make them a one line command for the computer to do for me.
-You have seen a way to make a Python_ `Test Driven Development`_ Environment, and have a :ref:`program<makePythonTdd.ps1>` to do it for you on any Windows_ computer without `Windows SubSystem Linux`_.
+You have seen a way to make a Python_ `Test Driven Development`_ Environment, and have a :ref:`program<makePythonTdd.ps1>` to do it for you on any Windows_ computer without `Windows Subsystem for Linux`_.

 Here are questions you can answer after going through this chapter

 * :ref:`What is a Test Driven Development Environment?`
-* :ref:`How can I make a Python Test Driven Development Environment manually?<how to manually make a python test driven development environment on Windows without Windows SubSystem Linux>`
+* :ref:`How can I make a Python Test Driven Development Environment manually?<how to manually make a python test driven development environment on Windows without Windows Subsystem for Linux>`
-* :ref:`How can I make a Python Test Driven Development Environment automatically?<how to automatically make a python test driven development environment automatically on Windows without Windows SubSystem Linux>`
+* :ref:`How can I make a Python Test Driven Development Environment automatically?<how to automatically make a python test driven development environment on Windows without Windows Subsystem for Linux>`
 * :ref:`How can I change directories?<how to change directory>`
 * :ref:`How can I make a directory?<how to make a directory>`
 * :ref:`How can I see directory structure?<how to look at directory structure>`
-* :ref:`How can I make an empty file?<how to make an empty file on Windows without Windows SubSystem Linux>`
+* :ref:`How can I make an empty file?<how to make an empty file on Windows without Windows Subsystem for Linux>`
-* :ref:`How can I write text to a file?<how to write text to a file on Windows without Windows SubSystem Linux>`
+* :ref:`How can I write text to a file?<how to write text to a file on Windows without Windows Subsystem for Linux>`
 * :ref:`How can I change the name of a file?<how to change the name of a file on Windows without WSL>`
-* :ref:`How can I run a Python Program?<how to run a Python program_ on Windows without Windows SubSystem Linux>`
+* :ref:`How can I run a Python Program?<how to run a Python program on Windows without Windows Subsystem for Linux>`
-* :ref:`How can I test for failure?<test_failure>`
+* :ref:`How can I test for failure?<test_failure on Windows without WSL>`
-* :ref:`How can I make a Python package?<how to make a Python package>`
+* :ref:`How can I make a Python package?<how to make a Python package on Windows without WSL>`
 * :ref:`How can I run tests manually?<how to run tests manually on Windows without WSL>`
-* :ref:`How can I run tests automatically?<how to run tests automatically on Windows without Windows SubSystem Linux>`
+* :ref:`How can I run tests automatically?<how to run tests automatically on Windows without Windows Subsystem for Linux>`
-* :ref:`How can I stop automated Python tests from running?<how to exit the automated tests>`
+* :ref:`How can I stop automated Python tests from running?<how to exit the automated tests on Windows without WSL>`
 * :ref:`What is a Virtual Environment?<how to make a virtual environment on Windows without WSL>`
 * :ref:`How can I make a Virtual Environment?<how to make a virtual environment on Windows without WSL>`
 * :ref:`How can I activate a Virtual Environment?<how to activate a virtual environment on Windows without WSL>`
-* :ref:`How can I deactivate a Virtual Environment?<how to deactivate a virtual environment>`
+* :ref:`How can I deactivate a Virtual Environment?<how to deactivate a virtual environment on Windows without WSL>`
-* :ref:`How can I document the Python programs my project needs?<how to write text to a file on Windows without Windows SubSystem Linux>`
+* :ref:`How can I document the Python programs my project needs?<how to write text to a file on Windows without Windows Subsystem for Linux>`
 * :ref:`How can I install the Python programs my project needs from a file?<how to install Python packages in a virtual environment on Windows without WSL>`
 * :ref:`How can I install Python packages in a Virtual Environment?<how to install Python packages in a virtual environment on Windows without WSL>`
-* :ref:`How can I see what Python packages are installed in a Virtual Environment?<how to see what packages are installed in a virtual environment>`
+* :ref:`How can I see what Python packages are installed in a Virtual Environment?<how to see what packages are installed in a virtual environment on Windows without WSL>`
-* :ref:`How can I view all the commands I type in a terminal?<how to view all the commands I typed in a terminal>`
+* :ref:`How can I view all the commands I type in a terminal?<how to view all the commands I typed in a terminal on Windows without WSL>`
 * :ref:`How can I make a PowerShell script?<how to make a PowerShell script>`
 * :ref:`What is a variable?<how to use variables in a shell script>`
 * :ref:`How can I use a variable in a PowerShell script<how to use variables in a PowerShell script>`
 * :ref:`What is a variable?<how to use variables in a PowerShell script>`
 * :ref:`How can I run a PowerShell script<how to run a PowerShell script>`
-* :ref:`What is the Test Driven Development Cycle?<test_failure>`

 Would you like to test :ref:`test AssertionError?<AssertionError>`